cdandeniya/stock-trader/stock-trader/DEPLOYMENT.md

-# Deployment Guide for Stock Trading System
+# Deployment Guide for NovaTrade

 This guide covers multiple hosting options for deploying this Java web application to make it publicly accessible for your resume.